Wet but less hot start to the new week

 The Forecast:

-A few showers and thunderstorms that have developed this evening will begin to diminish after sunset.
+Showers and thunderstorms that have developed this evening will begin to diminish after sunset.
 There will be an increase in cloud cover overnight, as lows drop into the mid 70s.

-Monday, expect a rainy start to the new work week.
+Monday, get ready for a rainy start to the week.
 The morning will be mainly dry besides a few showers, but by the afternoon expect widespread showers and thunderstorms.
 A few may be locally heavy.
-Scattered showers and storms will continue into Monday night and Tuesday as well.
+Elevated rain chances will continue into Monday night and Tuesday.
 This is all due to a 'cool' front, moving from north to south across our state.

 Looking Ahead: